NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 Before we continue you should makesure that you can access the server to make sure that Seafile works: http://yourlocalip:8000/
 Make sure that you have opend port 8000 in the UFW firewall if you have it activated, but UFW should be disable as default.

-### Add Memcached (It's currently a issue with Memcahced and version 6.2.3 of the server!)
+### Add Memcached (If your running version 6.2.3 Seafile have issues with socket so you need to change to HTTP, if your on 6.2.2 you can run socket without any issues.)
 It's recommended to setup Memcached for Sefile to increase the performance, we have already installed all of the necessary components.
 So what we need to do is to add some lines to the seahub_settings.py file and also do some configuration in memcached configuration file.
 In this guide we are using the unix_socket as it's recommended and also it's increasing the speed with 30%.